trentk014/valkyrie/README.md

 # Valkyrie
-An AI-powered livestock monitoring system using computer vision to detect early signs of illness in farm animals and deliver real-time risk alerts to owners,backed by research in animal behavior and computer vision
+An AI-powered equine monitoring system using computer vision to detect early signs of illness in farm animals and deliver real-time risk alerts to owners,backed by research in animal behavior and computer vision

 Started out in LavaLab, USC’s premier, student-run, product incubator selecting top 5% in engineering, design, and business to build over 10 weeks, emphasizing a problem-first approach to innovation